scipp/copier_template/README.md

 #### PyPI

-Create a new project by [adding a trusted publisher](https://docs.pypi.org/trusted-publishers/creating-a-project-through-oidc/).
+1. Create a new project by [adding a trusted publisher](https://docs.pypi.org/trusted-publishers/creating-a-project-through-oidc/).
+2. In the GitHub project settings, go to `Environments` and add a new environment `release`.
+   Configure appropriate protection rules such as required reviewers and deploying only from protected branches.

 ### Branch Protection Rules
 Go to `Settings > Branches` and in the `Branch protection rules` add rule for `main` branch to project it.